31 best-practice checks. Zero install on your cluster.

 - Image tagged `:latest`

-- Single-replica Deployments in production
+- Single-replica Deployments (no HA)

 - HA risk (all replicas on one node)